wisakejjak/study/README.md

 It's a great opportunity to learn Git, Make for build automation and  Markdown for readme and just help beginners learn C/C++.

+###TO DO:
+    - ncurses
+    - sorting algorithms
+    - data structures
+    - style check
+    - testing

 _Note: Use Table of content in Readme_

 _Note: Use make in ./ to make_